Welcome to your Esports course

 We will supply access to any software or equipment that you will need to complete the course, but if you wish to complete assignment work at home, you may benefit from some form of computer (pc or laptop) that can at least handle word processing.

-As a student at Staffordshire University, you have access to a range of software that we have licenses for.
+As a student at University of Staffordshire, you have access to a range of software that we have licenses for.
 Not all of these are used for esports, but if you have an interest you can still download and use them as a student.

 Trips and activities

-We run a range of trips each year however these are usually designed and developed in relation to the Esports schedule and events calendar.
+We run a range of trips each year, which are usually designed and developed in relation to the Esports schedule and events calendar.
 For example last year we took students to the Apex global series in London.
-With the year prior taking students to the Czech republic and EGX.
+With the year prior taking students to the Czech Republic and EGX.

-We often have a portion of students that volunteer to work at EPIC.LAN, and attend with students regularly to experience the heart of esports communities and provide students with an experience to shadow in some of the roles that make it happen.
+With our enhanced partnership with EPIC-LAN, we often arrange trips with behind the scene tours and we have a portion of students volunteering to work at EPIC-LAN, to experience the heart of esports communities and provide students with an experience to shadow in some of the roles that make it happen.

 We’re also really excited about how our engagement with trips and activities is growing!

-There are a range of esports and video game-related societies at the university which run alongside the students union.
+There are a range of esports and video game-related societies at the University which run alongside the Students Union.
+Some of these include Staffs Esports, League of Legends, Val Society, Overwatch 2 Society, Fight Club and Staffs Smash.

-There are also plenty of special interest societies that are worth exploring and can enhance your university experience tenfold!
+There are also plenty of special interest societies that are worth exploring and can enhance your university experience!

 Course Hoodies/Uniforms